Frank Little (unionist): Lynching

 In the early hours of August 1, 1917, six masked men broke into Nora Byrne's Steel Block boardinghouse where Frank Little was staying.
-The men initially kicked in the wrong door in the boardinghouse, and when confronted by Byrne claimed to be (law) officers.
+The men initially kicked in the wrong door in the boardinghouse, and when confronted by Byrne claimed to be law officers.
 Little was beaten in his room and abducted while still in his underwear.
 He was bundled into a car which sped away.

 Little was later tied to the car's rear bumper and dragged over the granite blocks of the street.
 Photographs of his body show that his knee-caps had possibly been scraped off.
 Little was taken to Milwaukee Bridge at the edge of town where he was then hanged from a railroad trestle.
 The coroner found that Little died of asphyxiation.
 It was also found that his skull had been fractured by a blow to the back of the head caused by a rifle or gun butt.
 A note with the words "First and last warning" was pinned to his thigh, referring to earlier vigilantes giving people three warnings to leave town.
-The note also included the numbers 3-7-77 (a sign of Vigilantes active in the 19th century in Virginia City, Montana, some people thought referred to grave measurements), and the initials of other union leaders, suggesting they were next to be killed.
+The note also included the numbers 3-7-77 (a sign of Vigilantes active in the 19th century in Virginia City, Montana, which some people thought referred to grave measurements), and the initials of other union leaders, suggesting they were next to be killed.
+This was the first hanging of a militant labor leader in America since Haymarket, which occurred on May 4, 1886.

 The attorney for the Metal Mine Workers said after Little's murder that the union had received warnings about Joe Shannon, Tom Campbell, and another man.